benjaminFaguer/cv/index.md

 _Nagasaki University, School of Tropical Medicine and Global Health - Nagasaki (Japan)_

 - Design of data collection tools using Open Data Kit and REDCap.
+- Lead Data Manager on the St-ATT project in the Philippines.
 - Facilitator in the Statistics and Statistical computing classes for Master students.
 - Helping Master and PhD students set up their electronic data collection projects on the field (Ghana, Burundi…)